 Identifier syntax specifies an identifier which macroexpands to an expression.

-It can also specify the expansion of a set!
+It can also specify the expansion of a set! expression that specifies a

-procedure call rather than a variable, such as (set! (car x) y)
+procedure call rather than a variable, such as (set! (car x) y).

 The second version is equivalent to SRFI 17